 I recall asking the client what his plan was if there was a change in ruling and these plans were no longer needed.
 He confidently replied it wasn’t an issue, and beside he would get work as a surveyor.
 When I suggested there could be a downturn in housing sales, he laughed.

 That was in 2008.
 The year of the housing crisis… You get the picture.

 It was only in later times that I suddenly realised I had been implementing the PEST analysis to this client’s business.
 Not by getting a model out, but just by consciously recognising the client needed a Plan B.

 And frankly, in the current climate, never has that been more essential.

-Who could have predicted we would be facing a global pandemic that would necessitate closing business premises, and being told to stay at home?
+Who could have predicted a global pandemic would necessitate closing business premises, and being told to stay at home?

 But being flexible, doing a U turn, coming up with a Plan B, is how businesses have survived.
 And small businesses have often spearheaded the innovation.

 Artisan gin makers, suddenly facing a reduction in sales due to pub closures, turned to manufacturing hand sanitiser.
 And, in some cases, made a substantial success of it too.

 Pubs looked at different options… Setting up a make shift farm shop offering produce and items in short supply, including loo roll!
 Offering a take away service, so customers could still “eat out” at home.

 Wine merchants offered an online wine tasting – customers buy a ticket, get sent the booze and then taste while watching a Zoom session talking through each bottle.